 "Living with Scheuermann's Disease" Project Video created by Cinematographer Bethany Bailie (Bethnav86@gmail.com) and Doug Strott;

-Song Credits: Greg Holden, "Hold Tight" (www.gregholdenonline.com); Lady Antebellum, "I Was Here" (www.ladyantebellum.com)
+Song Credits: Greg Holden, "Hold Tight" (www.gregholdenonline.com, included with artist approval); Lady Antebellum, "I Was Here" (www.ladyantebellum.com)

 Facebook Support Groups